 6. Avoid plain words.

 Plain words make it very difficult to differentiate your company from your competitors.
 For example, there were hundreds of thousands of logo design businesses around the world when we started thinking about “crowdSPRING”.
-We knew that we would be expanding to many different industries (graphic design, web design, industrial design, writing, and many more) and so we didn’t want to name our business Great Logo Design or manyDesigners – it would have been descriptive, but not memorable and certainly not sufficiently unique.
+We knew that we would be expanding to many different industries (website design, product design, and many more) and so we didn’t want to name our business Great Logo Design or manyDesigners – it would have been descriptive, but not memorable and certainly not sufficiently unique.

 There are exceptions.
 General Electric is one of the most successful companies in the world and its name is composed of two plain words.
 But, General Electric was one of the first companies in its product/service category and was able to get away with a plain name.